gr1ffin/EchoArenaStats/index.md

   * Points, Saves, Saves, Stuns averaged per game
 * **Daily Personal Stats**
   * Records same stats as above, however just for the day of playing.

+ ## Basic Troubleshooting
+ * Make sure that the API is enabled in game settings.
+ * In `settings.json`, your IP should look like this: `127.0.0.1`.
+Do not include any slashes before/after.
+ * Make sure your username is spelled properly, and that you don't accidentally delete the quotation marks.
+ * For any further problems, you can join the [Support Discord](https://discord.gg/pqfsuuvfcy).